 Purpose / Function

 They used to be beautiful.
 Shimmering beacons of gem-tinted light stretching up into the sky, entwining with the greenish haze bestowed by the sun's grace.
-We have nobody to blame for ourselves for their loss.
+We have nobody to blame but ourselves for their loss.

 In their prime, each Shrine was a place of reverence for dragonkind and those who saw the dragons as higher beings.
 Though exact records of the uses are incredibly rare, accounts given by dragons in the years following the Shattering establish the Shrines as being key magical locations innately linked with Iskaldhal's ley network.
 They were the home of rituals and spellwork far beyond the capability of most mortal spellcasters, to the extent that even now, traces of divine magic bleed through the very roots of each Shrine.